-- See the following explanation for using file extensions in alt text
+- See the following explanation for using file extensions in the alt text

-- Examples include charts, graphs, maps, or text
+- Some examples of complex images can include charts, graphs, maps, or images of text.

-- A link is provided to an accessible format of the information
+- A link should be provided to an accessible format of the image's information.

 - If the image links to a document, the alt text should contain the file extension.